 Step 5) Prepare the new canopy to hold the light.
 This involves mounting the loop to the canopy.
-I forgot to take a picture of this, but its pretty simple.
+I forgot to take a picture of this, but it’s pretty simple.
 Insert the loop into the hole in the canopy.
-On the inside, place the washer included with the kit, over the threads, followed by the nut, and tighten it up with your pliers (you can see what this looks like when its finished in step 6).
-Then insert the cut end of the cord through the hole in the centre of the canopy.
+On the inside, place the washer included with the kit, over the threads, followed by the nut, and tighten it up with your pliers (you can see what this looks like when it is finished in step 6).
+Then insert the cut end of the cord through the hole in the center of the canopy.

 Step 7) Remember that bent link of chain from step 4?
 Use this link to connect the chain to the canopy, just hook it through the loop, then hook the chain onto it.

 Step 8) Separate the 2 wires from each other so you have about 2-3″ to work with.